matter-labs/zksync-lite-docs/docs/userdocs/tutorials.md

 <br>

-To connect your wallet to the zkSync 1.0 Mainnet select the "Ethereum Mainnet" button at the top of MetaMask.
+To connect your wallet to the zkSync 1.0 Mainnet select the "Ethereum Mainnet" button at the top of MetaMask.  test

   <img align="center" src="/D1.png" alt="Metamask Ethereum">